semio-ai/arora-sdk/crates/arora/readme.md

 The module is in charge of deserializing it and serializing the result into a new buffer, that the engine will free using `arora_buffer_free`.

-## Miscellaneous

-Initially the implementation was asynchronous, but it had too much impact on the performance.
-The current implementation is synchronous, but we kept the [`Actor`](src/actor.rs) implementation around.